 Once configure has determined what the current build configuration is, we need to apply this to the source tree so we can actually build.

-What essentially happens is the automatically-produced config.status Python script is executed as soon as configure has generated it. config.status is charged with the task of tell a tool had to build the tree.
+What essentially happens is the automatically-produced config.status Python script is executed as soon as configure has generated it. config.status is charged with the task of tell a tool how to build the tree.
 To do this, config.status must first scan the build system definition.

 The build system definition consists of various moz.build files in the tree.
 There is roughly one moz.build file per directory or pet set of related directories.
 Each moz.build files defines how its part of the build config works.
 For example it says I want these C++ files compiled or look for additional information in these directories. config.status starts with the main moz.build file and then recurses into all referenced files and directories.
 As the moz.build files are read, data structures describing the overall build system definition are emitted.
 These data structures are then read by a build backend generator which then converts them into files, function calls, etc. In the case of a make backend, the generator writes out Makefiles.